2023 Solar Incentives Guide for Ledyard, CT - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to make renewable energy usage more affordable via financial incentives for those who install solar panels on their homes.
-You may be eligible for several kinds of incentives, such as discounts, cash back or monthly utility bill credits, depending on your situation.
-Certain incentives come from your specific utility company, county or municipality, some from the Connecticut government and others from the federal government.
-You might qualify for any of the following types of solar incentives:
+The term "solar incentives" broadly refers to financial incentives implemented by the government and by solar companies to encourage people to use renewable energy by making the installation and use of solar panels more affordable.
+You may qualify for several kinds of incentives, including discounts, cash back or credit towards your monthly utility bill, depending on your situation.
+Some incentives come from your specific utility company, county or municipality, some from the Connecticut government and others from the federal government.
+Categories of solar incentives include:

-- Rebates: Solar companies may help you claim a rebate, or partial refund after purchase, for your solar system.
-Counties or states will also sometimes offer limited-time rebates.
-Any rebates you receive will usually be deducted from your total price before any tax credits are calculated.
+- Rebates: Your solar installer might help you claim a rebate, or partial refund of your purchase, for your solar panels.
+Counties or states will also offer limited-time rebates at various times.
+The value of a rebate will usually come off your total price before any tax credits are calculated.

 Federal Solar Incentives

-When people think of solar incentives, federal incentives might be the first thing that comes to mind.
-You might have heard of the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit equal to a predetermined percentage of the money you spend installing solar panels.
+Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
+You may have heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit that reduces your taxes by a certain percentage of the money you spend on your solar system.

-Click here to learn more about the new Inflation Reduction Act.
-To better understand how the new Clean Energy Credit will apply to you, speak with your local Ledyard solar installation company.
+More information about the new Inflation Reduction Act can be found here.
+To better understand how the new Clean Energy Credit might apply to you, speak with your local Ledyard solar installers.

 State & Local Solar Incentives